MorrisCastro04/holbertonschool-higher_level_programming/python-inheritance/README.md

 task 9: add the method area and the method to use print

 task 10: create a class square that inherits from rectangle

+task 11: str funcion to print the square description